 Cardiff is the capital, largest city and most populous county of Wales and the 10th largest city in the United Kingdom.
 Cardiff is Wales' chief commercial centre, the base for most national cultural and sporting institutions, the Welsh national media, and the seat of the National Assembly for Wales.
 Cardiff is a significant tourism centre and the most popular visitor destination in Wales.
 Cardiff is the principal finance and business services centre in Wales.
 The United Kingdom is in Western Europe, and consists of islands including the northern one-sixth of the island of Ireland between the North Atlantic Ocean and the North Sea, northwest of France.
 The climate is temperate, moderated by prevailing southwest winds over the North Atlantic Current.
 More than one-half of the days are overcast.
 The official language is English.
 There are areas (such as north-western Wales and remote parts of Scotland) where it is the second language.
 French is the most commonly taught second language.
 The main religion is Christianity.
 The economy of the United Kingdom is that of a major developed capitalist economy.
 The United Kingdom is one of the world's most globalised countries.
 The British economy is made up of the economies of England, Scotland, Wales and Northern Ireland.
 In 1973, the UK acceded to the European Economic Community which is now known as the European Union after the ratification of the Treaty of Maastricht in 1993.
 The UK economy had been one of the strongest EU economies in terms of inflation, interest rates and unemployment, all of which remained relatively low until the 2008-09 recession, when unemployment rose dramatically, and interest rates fell to 0.5%.
 Expatriate business dress is generally formal, comprising suits and ties for men and suits for women, although this may differ by industry and geographic area.
 If in doubt, it is best to be more formal than informal.
 The security risk for expatriates in the United Kingdom is low.
 Risks include opportunistic street crime (such as pickpocketing, bag-snatching, mugging and vehicle theft), violent crime in some areas of larger cities, and terrorism.
 The currency of UK is the British Pound (GBP).
 Banking is on a par with the rest of Western Europe and North America.
 Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of Cardiff is 1.1 Million (2017 est.), while the inflation rate is 3.1% (Nov 2017).
+The population of Cardiff is 1.1 Million (Metro) (2019 est.), while the inflation rate (CPI) is 2.1% for the United Kingdom as at April 2019.
+Xpatulator Hypothetical Tax for the United Kingdom is based on the current personal income tax rates which are progressive up to 45%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Cardiff, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Cardiff as at 1 January 2018 is average in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: High 2) Clothing: High 3) Communication: Very Low 4) Education: Low 5) Furniture & Appliances: Low 6) Groceries: Average 7) Healthcare: Very Low 8) Household Accommodation: Average 9) Miscellaneous: Low 10) Personal Care: Average 11) Recreation & Culture: Average 12) Restaurants Meals Out and Hotels: High 13) Transport: High Cardiff is for example 14.2% more expensive than Houston TX for groceries, 31.6% more expensive for household costs than Kuala Lumpur, and 30.8% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Cardiff, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Cardiff as at 1 April 2019 is average in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: High 2) Clothing: High 3) Communication: Low 4) Education: Low 5) Furniture & Appliances: Low 6) Groceries: Low 7) Healthcare: Very Low 8) Household Accommodation: Average 9) Miscellaneous: Low 10) Personal Care: Average 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Average 13) Transport: High Cardiff is for example -4.1% cheaper than Houston TX for groceries, 22.2% more expensive for household costs than Kuala Lumpur, and 47.8% more expensive for transport costs than Dubai.
 The hardship premium for Cardiff for an expat from Perth, is for example 0%, i.e. host location (Cardiff) premium of 10% minus home (Perth) location premium of 10%.
 Cardiff is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Cardiff?
 Register subscribe to your home location and Cardiff and run your personalised reports.